-Districts shall minimize the division of communities of interest, including neighborhoods and political subdivisions, to the extent practicable.
-A community of interest is defined as an area with recognized similarities of interests, including but not limited to economic, social, cultural, geographic, or historic identities.
-The term communities of interest may, in certain circumstances, include political subdivisions such as counties, municipalities, or school districts4 but shall not include common relationships with political parties, officeholders, or political candidates.
+Districts shall respect the integrity of communities of interest, including neighborhoods and political subdivisions, to the extent practicable.
+A community of interest is defined as an area with recognized similarities of interests, including but not limited to racial, ethnic, economic, social, cultural, geographic, or historic identities.
+Communities of interest may, in certain circumstances, include political subdivisions such as counties, municipalities, or school districts4 but shall not include common relationships with political parties, officeholders, or political candidates.